mariajosecarreira/DenTiUSBiofilm/README.md

 ## Usage

 The images are classified within a **set**, then within an **experiment** and then within a **patient**, each hierarchically in **their own folder**, so images for the patient `VC` for experiment `E1` and set `Set1` will be inside the folder `Set1/E1/VC`.
 The format of images is the following, being `PP`the patient initials, `EE` the experiment, `d` the disk number, `c` the field number and `XXX` the layer number:

  * Green image, named `PP_EE_Dd_Cc_zXXX_green.tif`
  * Red image, named `PP_EE_Dd_Cc_zXXX_red.tif`

-There is an example included in the repository, in the folder `Set1`:
+There is an example included in the repository, with all the folder hierarchy in file `Set1.zip`:

 ```
 Set1/E1/VC/VC_E1_DdCc_zXXX_green.tif